dvan2/myprofile/README.md

 # About Project

 This is a final project from CS410, Introduction to Webdevelopment.
-The goal of this project is to use all the aspects that is learned from the course and create a professional website.
+The goal of this project is to use all the aspects that is learned from the course and create a professional website and deploy it using available resources.

+My website is deplyed at: [link](https://dvan2.github.io/myprofile/).

 ### How to open Project